alexander-hm/CS61_Database_Project/Database_Build_Plan.md

 - Delete the AAA fund from the etf_prices.csv table because it does not exist in the etf.csv table.
 - Review data from the etf.csv table for discrepancies from alignment issues from 'fund_short_name, fund_long_name,' and 'fund_family' as described in the discussion on [Kaggle](https://www.kaggle.com/datasets/stefanoleone992/mutual-funds-and-etfs/discussion/329929).
 #### Import Processes
-Load the two .csv files into MySQL
+Load the two .csv files into the created 'us_funds' database using the Table Data Import Wizard.
 #### Post-Import Manipulation/Transformation